Financial-Times/dotcom-reliability-kit/docs/design.md

   2. Have tooling installed in each package and have commands in the top level package to run these

-We have opted to have tooling installed at the top level.
-This speeds up build times, because Jest has a non-trivial start up time and multiplying this by the number of packages can lead to a lot of overhead.
-This also means that the tooling is consistent between all of the different packages and upgrading the tooling happens in one place.
+We have opted to have tooling installed at the top level in most cases.
+This speeds up build times because multiplying startup times by the number of packages can lead to a lot of overhead.
+The exception is our tests, which are run via `node --test` from within each of the packages.
 There is more information on [how to run tests](./contributing.md#testing) in the contributing guide.

 ### Monorepo management